What River Runs Through The Amazon Rainforest

 Origins and Formation

 This geological transformation had profound effects on the Amazon's ecosystem.
-The change in drainage patterns led to the formation of the várzea, a unique floodplain environment characterized by seasonal flooding and rich alluvial soils.
+So the change in drainage patterns led to the formation of the várzea, a unique floodplain environment characterized by seasonal flooding and rich alluvial soils.
 The isolation of the Amazon Basin also fostered the evolution of unique species, contributing to the region's extraordinary biodiversity.

 Hydrology and Climate